alderven/cafe/README.md

 This projects is dedicated to the testing of following web site: http://cafetownsend-angular-rails.herokuapp.com/

-The results of a sample test run can be found here:
+The Allure web page with the results of a sample test run can be found here:

 ### DISCLAIMER ###
 * *There are only "smoke" tests written in the project.
 There are far more tests can be written to cover full functionality*